CLipet-Leo/Connect4_C/README.md

 ## Install SFML :
 Download the "Visual C++ 15 (2017) - 64-bit" directory in : https://www.sfml-dev.org/download/sfml/2.5.1/index-fr.php
-and move to your project directory.
+and move it to your project directory.

 Then in Visual Studio :